1. Intellectual Property Rights and Granting Procedure

 If there is a preliminary injunction request, such request is initially examined.
 The court will conduct such examination before or during a hearing.

-Once the plaintiff’s petition is duly served to the defendant, the defendant is obliged to submit a response within two weeks.
+Once the plaintiff’s petition is duly served on the defendant, the defendant is obliged to submit a response within two weeks.
 Following the defence notification, the plaintiff is also obliged to respond within two weeks.
 Subsequently, the defendant can submit their second response to the plaintiff’s counter-arguments within two weeks as of the receipt.
 The defendant’s submission to the plaintiff’s counter-statement concludes the exchange of petitions phase.
 The exchange of petition phase usually takes three months.
 After this phase, the judge determines a hearing date.

 Upon the end of the exchange of the petition phase, the preliminary examination phase begins.
 In this phase, the court examines the conditions of the conflict between the parties.
 This examination is considered as a preparation for the analysis of the merits of the case.
 The parties should file their evidence and arguments within two weeks as of the receipt of the invitation to the preliminary examination hearing date.
 After that, new evidence and arguments may only be filed with the consent of the counterparty.

 After the preliminary examination phase, the investigation phase begins.
 The court evaluates evidence submitted as well as investigating the accuracy of the facts alleged by the parties.
 In order to examine the submitted documents’ accuracy, the court may decide to confer with an expert witness.
-After the expert witness report gets delivered to the parties, the parties are entitled to file comments or objections against the report.
+After the expert witness report is delivered to the parties, the parties are entitled to file comments on or objections against the report.
 Prior to the decision, the court evaluates the report and comments.
 If the court finds the report adequate, it does not ask for an explanation and concludes the investigation phase.
 However, if the report is considered inadequate, further explanation can be requested from the expert, or another expert panel can be assigned.
 Expert examination is almost obligatory in patent cases due to case law, because of their technical nature.
 Expert reports are obtained in writing at investigation stage.
-The court is entitled to invite the experts to the hearing and in such cases, the attorneys of the parties are entitled to pose questions to the experts directly.
-However, generally the judges prefer this route, including patent litigation, with very limited exceptions.
+The court is entitled to invite the experts to the hearing and, in such cases, the attorneys of the parties are entitled to pose questions to the experts directly.
+Generally, the judges prefer this route, including patent litigation, with very limited exceptions.
 If there is a request for compensation, the file is also conferred to an accounting expert for calculation.

 Following the conclusion of the investigation phase, the judgment phase begins.
 In this final phase, the judge renders a decision after examining the accuracy of the claims.
-The judge then prepares the reasoned judgment, which is then served to the parties upon request.
+The judge then prepares the reasoned judgment, which is served to the parties upon request.
 According to the Turkish Procedural Law, the plaintiff bears the costs of the proceedings.
 Once a final verdict has been proclaimed by the court, the legal proceedings’ official expenses are paid by the losing party to the adverse party.
 If there is a compensation claim regarding damages caused by infringement, the case has to be referred to mandatory mediation before the case is filed.
 Generally, the proceedings before the first instance courts take around 18–24 months, after a series of hearings are conducted.

 All patent cases are handled by the specialised IP courts, which exist only in Istanbul, Ankara and Izmir.
 In other cities, the Third Civil Court of General Practice is authorised.
 All first-instance courts, including the IP courts, consist of one judge.
 The parties are not allowed to choose the judge who will hear the case.
 Jury proceedings are not applicable under the Turkish legal system.